Dadaia-s-Chain-Analyser/.github/profile/README.md

 ### 3 - Onchain Actors

-This repo contains code neneeded to build a docker image that runs Solitidy and Python code, using also Brownie
+This repo contains code needed to build a docker image that runs Solitidy and Python code, using also `Brownie`.
+However, the services based on Onchain Actor images aims to really interact with the smart contracts, making transactions such as:
+- Putting ERC20 tokens as collateral in AAVE V2 and V3 protocols.
+- Borrow ERC20 tokens AAVE V2 and V3 protocols.
+- Execute Flash Loans using AAVE V2 and V3 protocols.
+- Swap ERC20 tokens using the UNISWAP protocols V2 and V3.
+- Execute some fuctionalities in ERC20 contracts.

 ### 4 - Apache Airflow